ami-hp/laravel-eye/README.md

 	```
 	I'll explain more further in methods.

-- Optional - You can also change name of the tables by changing this array.
+- Optional - You can also change name of the tables by changing values of this array.
 	```php
 	'tables' => [
         'total'   => "eye_total_views",